toanphambk/ts2scl/README.md

-# TS2SCL - TypeScript to Siemens SCL Converter
+# TS2SCL - TypeScript to Siemens SCL Converter Boilerplate

-A powerful tool that converts TypeScript code to Siemens Structured Control Language (SCL) for use in Siemens TIA Portal and PLC programming.
+A boilerplate project for converting TypeScript code to Siemens Structured Control Language (SCL) for use in Siemens TIA Portal and PLC programming.

 ## Overview

-TS2SCL allows you to write your PLC logic in TypeScript with special decorators and type annotations, then automatically converts it to SCL code that can be imported into Siemens TIA Portal.
+TS2SCL is a boilerplate that allows you to write your PLC logic in TypeScript with special decorators and type annotations, then automatically converts it to SCL code that can be imported into Siemens TIA Portal.
 This approach brings modern programming practices, type safety, and better tooling to PLC development.

 ## Features